 How do you play curling and what are the rules?

-A curling match consist of 10 ends, which are equivalent to innings in baseball.
+A curling match consists of 10 ends, which are equivalent to innings in baseball.
 In each end, the four players on both teams alternate throwing stones.
-The lead throws first, followed by the second, then the third — or vice-skip — then finally, the skip.
+The lead throws first, followed by the second, then the third—or vice-skip—then finally, the skip.
 Each of the four players on the competing teams throws two stones per end, for a total of 16 stones.
 The “skip” is the most important player on the team.
-The skip not only throws the last stone in an end — which often determines the scoring — but also directs the overall strategy.
+The skip not only throws the last stone in an end—which often determines the scoring—but also directs the overall strategy.

 How does curling scoring work?